skukadetsys/heartland-zencart-plugin/PRIVACY.md

 Last modified on June 21, 2012

-Global Payments Systems, Inc. (�Global Payments,� �we,� �us,� �our�) recognizes the importance of maintaining effective privacy practices.
+Global Payments, Inc. (�Global Payments,� �we,� �us,� �our�) recognizes the importance of maintaining effective privacy practices.
 This Privacy & Cookie Policy explains the online data collection and use policies that apply to the websites, mobile applications and online services (collectively �Services�) that are owned or controlled by Global Payments and are linked to this Policy page.
 Click below to jump to a particular topic:

 1. Information Collection and Use